h0mayun/php-file-manager/README.md

 php-file-manager
 ================

-S file manager written by php for working on localhost
+A file manager written by php for working on localhost